-The Creatinine Standardization Program was created by NKDEP's Laboratory Working Group in collaboration with the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) and the European Communities Confederation of Clinical Chemistry (now called the European Federation of Clinical Chemistry and Laboratory Medicine) to reduce interlaboratory variation in creatinine assay calibration and therefore enable more accurate estimates of glomerular filtration rate (eGFR).
-The effort is part of a larger NKDEP initiative to help health care providers better identify and treat chronic kidney disease in order to prevent or delay kidney failure and improve patient outcomes.
+The Creatinine Standardization Program was created by the NIDDK Laboratory Working Group (that at the time was called the NKDEP Laboratory Working Group or NKDEP) in collaboration with the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) and the European Communities Confederation of Clinical Chemistry (now called the European Federation of Clinical Chemistry and Laboratory Medicine) to reduce interlaboratory variation in creatinine assay calibration and therefore enable more accurate estimates of glomerular filtration rate (eGFR).

 The program's focus is to facilitate the sharing of information to assist in vitro diagnostic manufacturers, clinical laboratories, and others in the laboratory community with calibrating their serum creatinine measurement procedures to be traceable to isotope dilution mass spectrometry (IDMS).
 The program also supports manufacturers' efforts to encourage their customers in the laboratory to coordinate use of standardized creatinine methods with implementation of a revised GFR estimating equation appropriate for use with standardized creatinine methods.
 Communication resources and other information for various segments of the laboratory community are available in the Creatinine Standardization Recommendations section of the website.
 Also available is a protocol for calibrating creatinine measurements using whole blood devices.